symfony/symfony-docs/components/lock.rst

 ~~~~~~~~~~~~~~

 .. versionadded:: 4.2
-    The ZookeeperStore was introduced Symfony 4.2.
+    The ZookeeperStore was introduced in Symfony 4.2.

-The ZookeeperStore saves locks on a Zookeeper server, it requires a Zookeeper
+The ZookeeperStore saves locks on a `ZooKeeper`_ server.
+It requires a ZooKeeper
 connection implementing the ``\Zookeeper`` class.
 This store does not
 support blocking and expiration but the lock is automatically released when the
 PHP process is terminated::

     use Symfony\Component\Lock\Store\ZookeeperStore;

-    $zookeeper_server = 'localhost:2181'; // For High Availablity Cluster you can pass 'localhost1:2181,localhost2:2181,localhost3:2181'
+    $zookeeper = new \Zookeeper('localhost:2181');
+    // use the following to define a high-availability cluster:
-    $zookeeper = new \Zookeeper($zookeeper_server);
+    // $zookeeper = new \Zookeeper('localhost1:2181,localhost2:2181,localhost3:2181');

     $store = new ZookeeperStore($zookeeper);

 .. note::

-    Zookeeper does not require a TTL as the nodes used for locking are ephemeral and die when the PHP process is terminated.
+    Zookeeper does not require a TTL as the nodes used for locking are ephemeral
+    and die when the PHP process is terminated.

 Reliability
 -----------